Hidden Fees and Costs After a DUI Arrest in Florida

 What will it cost me if I am arrested for DUI in Florida?

 It is not against the law to drive after drinking an alcoholic beverage.
 Although it is legal to drive after drinking, it is certainly not a good idea.
-Many DUI enforcement officers that work for the Hillsborough County Sheriff's Office (HCSO) and the Tampa Police Department (TPD) don't care much about the distinction between "impaired / not impaired."
+Many DUI enforcement officers that work for the Hillsborough County Sheriff's Office (HCSO) and the Tampa Police Department (TPD) have a difficult time drawing a line between the distinction of "impaired" vs. "not impaired."

 In deciding whether to drive after consuming an alcoholic beverage it is important to look at how much it will cost you to defend yourself against the accusation.
 Regardless of whether you are guilty or innocent of DUI, you will face many of the same costs, fees, and expenses.

 Once you know the costs that come with the arrest, the next thing to consider is the amount of money you can save if you can avoid a DUI conviction.
 Getting the prosecutor to drop the charges from DUI to reckless driving can save you a tremendous amount of money in the short term and long term.

 Attorneys Focused on DUI Defense in Tampa, FL

 For this reason, seek out the services of an experienced criminal defense attorney in Tampa, FL, who focused on DUI cases.
 The attorneys at the Sammis Law Firm focus on drunk driving defense in Hillsborough County, FL.

 Our offices have been at the same location in downtown Tampa, FL, for more than 10 years.
 We have appeared in every courtroom at the courthouse in Tampa and Plant City for motion hearings and trial.
 We go to the DHSMV's Bureau of Administrative Reviews several times a week.

 DUI Fees and Costs after the Arrest in Florida